 May in Texas sees pleasant weather and plenty of festivals.
-From Czech heritage to rivers to music and art, you can find something to celebrate.
+From Czech heritage to rivers, music, and art, you can find something to celebrate.

 Featuring over 10,000 music students and teachers, Amarillo's Greater Southwest Music Festival includes contests for choir, jazz band, show choir, orchestra, band, solo, and ensemble.
 The competition is held in the Amarillo Civic Center.

-Held in Cottonwood Park in Richardson, just outside of Dallas, the Cottonwood Art Festival is an outdoor art festival featuring over 200 artists from across the United States, England, and Canada, as well as live music, including country, rock, jazz, blues, swing, and folk.
+Held, twice a year, in Cottonwood Park in Richardson, just outside of Dallas.
+The Cottonwood Art Festival is an outdoor art festival featuring over 200 artists from across the United States, England, and Canada, as well as live music, including country, rock, jazz, blues, swing, and folk.

-Held at Port Neches Park, Riverfest includes boat races, live music, arts and crafts, a fishing tournament, fireworks, and more.
+Held at Port Neches Park, RiverFest includes boat races, live music, arts & crafts, a fishing tournament, fireworks, and more.

 Held each year in Brenham, Maifest is one of the oldest German festivals in Texas, having been staged for nearly 120 years.
 The event features parades, pageants, food, crafts, and more.

 Staged by the San Antonio Charro Association, Charreada is a Mexican rodeo competition featuring traditional dress, events, and music.

 Having run continuously since 1972, the Kerrville Folk Festival is the longest-running festival of its type in North America.
 Lasting 18 days, the festival features over 100 songwriters, concerts, arts & crafts, kids concerts, and more.

 Featuring a colorful Czech parade, live music, arts & crafts, a horseshoe tournament, traditional Czech foods, dancing, and a 5k run.
 Ennis' annual National Polka Festival is the largest Czech heritage festival in the United States.